AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

     2. Select an existing property from the **[!UICONTROL Tags property]** drop-down menu.
 You can start typing to search for and limit the available options.
 You cannot select a Tags property that already is used by another implemented Content Analytics configuration.

-  * To create a new mobile Tags property:
+  * To create a new web Tags property:

     1. Select **[!UICONTROL Create new]**.
     1. Specify a **[!UICONTROL Tags name]**, for example `ACA Test for Documentation`.
     1. Specify **[!UICONTROL Domains]**, for example, `example.com`.

-* Indicate which experience locations should be included or excluded when collecting data for Content Analytics.
+* Indicate which pages should be included or excluded when collecting data for Content Analytics.
+Ensure you exclude personal identifiable pages.

   Specify a Regular expression string for **[!UICONTROL Pages to include / exclude]**. <br/>For example: `^(?!.*documentation).*` to exclude all documentation pages from Content Analytics.

 * Indicate which assets should be included or excluded when collecting data for Content Analytics.
+Ensure you exclude personal identifiable assets.

   Specify a Regular expression string for **[!UICONTROL Asset to include / exclude]**. <br/>For example: `^(?!.*(logo\.jpg)).*$` to exclude all logo JPEG images from Content Analytics.